AssafSternberg/SRAMetadataExplorer/README.md

 Once the metadata is retrieved, the filters in the side bar get updated based and the user can filter the data based on them.
 In addition, a table with statistics for each study, and interactive box plots (using the [`plotly_express`](https://plotly.com/python/plotly-express/) package) with the spots, bases, size and read lengths, grouped by the studies.
 The table and charts are initialized with up to the 5 first studies in the data.

-At times, the pysradb API times out and failes to retreive the requested metadata.
+At times, the pysradb API times out and fails to retrieve the requested metadata.
 If this is the case, try again later.
 In the mean time, you can use one of the CSV files `metadata[1/2].csv` to try out the app.

 ### Installation
 To install `streamlit` using pip: